IDENTIFICATION OF RURAL AMERICA

 A Census block group identified as rural has access to intercity transportation if its centroid lies within a 25-mile radius around a small- or non-hub airport, bus stop, or intercity rail facility or within a 75-mile radius around a medium- or large-hub airport .
 BTS used these parameters in the previous reports and they are consist with the distance used in other studies .

 BTS determined the size of airports from FAA's enplanement data for 2006, 2012, 2018, and 2021, respectively.

 Population data come from Census.
 BTS used Census 2000 SF 1 population data to determine the population with access in 2006, Census 2010 data to determine the population with access in 2012, American Community Survey data for 2014-2018 (the 2018 5 year estimates) to determine the population with access in 2018, and American Community Survey data for 2017-2021 (the 2021 5 year estimates) to determine the population with access in 2021.
 For block groups identified as rural, BTS summed the population data to county level to estimate the total rural population (see figure).
 In each county, an airport, intercity bus stop, and/or intercity rail facility were within the predetermined distance from the centroid of each block group identified as rural.
 For those within the predetermined distance, BTS summed the population data to county level to estimate the rural population with access to the transportation mode(s).
 BTS included facilities outside of the county itself in measuring access.

 For all facilities, BTS made no adjustment to coverage areas to account for natural boundaries such as lakes, deserts, mountains, bays, etc., which may significantly increase the distance between a block group and the facility when traveling along the transportation network.

-The interactive map shows the 2018 Census county boundaries.
-For counties that did not exist in 2006 or 2012 or experienced significant boundary changes, the map shows only the 2018 data.
+The interactive map shows the 2021 Census county boundaries.
+For counties that did not exist in 2006, 2012, or 2018 or experienced significant boundary changes, the map shows only the 2021 data.